Are sellers making acquisitions in your industry?

 Will the deal close?

 M&A insider Kevin M. Short has developed a process for all sellers that increases purchase price and decreases the risk of not closing.
-But if your company possesses the Four Pillars of an Outrageous Price, you may be able to sell your company for twice the average price in your industry.
+But if your company possesses the Four Pillars of an Outrageous Price, you may be able to sell your company for twice the average EBITDA multiple in your industry.
 We call that an Outrageous Price.

 Kevin Short is the Managing Partner and CEO of Clayton Capital Partners, a St. Louis-based investment banking firm specializing in merger and acquisition advisement.
 Beginning in 2007, Thomson Reuters, FactSet Mergerstat and Investment Dealers’ Digest all ranked Clayton Capital Partners as a top U.S. M&A firm.